-In January and March 2014, the first clinical development milestones for each of two programs included in the consulting agreement were met.
-Accordingly, the Company recorded research and development expense for the year ended December 31, 2014 of \$0.2 million, comprised of \$50,000 in cash and \$0.1 million related to the issuance of 15,872 shares of the Company's common stock.
+During the year ended December 31, 2014, the first clinical development milestones for each of two programs included in the consulting agreement were met.
+Accordingly, the Company recorded research and development expense for the year ended December 31, 2014 of \$0.2 million, comprised of \$50,000 in cash and \$0.1 million related to the issuance of 15,872 shares of the Company's common stock, related to the achievement of these milestones.

-For the year ended December 31, 2015, the second and third clinical development milestones for one of the programs included in the consulting agreement were met.
+During the year ended December 31, 2015, the second and third clinical development milestones for one of the programs included in the consulting agreement were met.
 Accordingly, the Company recorded research and development expense for the year ended December 31, 2015 of \$1.7 million, comprised of \$0.5 million in cash and \$1.2 million related to the issuance of 23,809 shares of the Company's common stock, related to the achievement of these milestones.

-For the year ended December 31, 2016, the Company did not record any expense or make any milestone payments under the consulting agreement with the non-employee advisor.
+For the years ended December 31, 2017 and 2016, the Company did not record any expense or make any milestone payments under the consulting agreement with the non-employee advisor.